How to Get Around Australia on the Cheap

 $389

-Melbourne – Cairns
+Sydney – Cairns (3.5 hours)

-Cairns – Perth
+Melbourne – Perth (4 hours)

+These sample prices were found for flights about one month out.
 If you don’t book early, expect to pay much more for your flights!

 In short, I would avoid flying in Australia.
 When Australians joke about it being cheaper to fly to Bali than around their own country, they really aren’t joking.
 Unless you find a great deal or are in a rush, I’d avoid flying.